About this artwork

 - Republic of the Congo (Object made in), Africa (Object made in)

-- Wood, metal, glass, fabric, fiber, cowrie shell, bone, leather, gourd, and feather
+- Wood, metal, glass, fabric, fiber, cowrie shells, bone, leather, gourd, and feathers

 - H. 72 cm (28 1/3 in.)